Because your little Einstein is more than just brains.

 4. Teach them to play fair and take turns

 Whether they’re leading a game or they’re taking turns playing a certain game, teaching your child the importance of playing fair, being honest, and taking turns will teach them the valuable lessons of patience and kindness.
 And it will help them build lifelong, lasting friendships!

 Helping foster your child’s emotional intelligence is an intelligent choice parents can make to help their children develop into strong adults with healthy attitudes.
 Noticing your child has been extra kind and using their manners recently?
-Why not treat them with a super special treat — like a backyard trampoline!
+Why not treat them with a super special treat — like an outdoor trampoline!
 It’s a great tool for teaching them to share and play nice.